 We have learned that there are two main types of Hard Disk Drives name Mechanical and SSD.
 Mechanical Disks are cheap but their performance is lower.
 SSD is very performative but their prices a higher.
 Disk vendors have created the Hybrid of the SSD and Mechanical Drive which is named SSHD.
 SSHD contained both of the disk types like 8, 16,32 GB SSD with 500, 1000, 2000 GB of Mechanical drive.
 Data writes and reads are stored on the SSD part and then synchronized with the mechanical drive.
 Simply the data is cached to the SSD before reading and writing to the Mechanical Drive.

 Hard Disk Drive ConnectionTypes

-- ATA or IDE is a very old connection type and protocol where transfer rate of 100 MB/s can be reached.
-It is superseded by the SATA connection types
+- ATA or IDE is a very old connection type and protocol where a transfer rate of 100 MB/s can be reached.
+It is superseded by the SATA connection types.

 - SCSI is used in enterprise hard disk drives where it provides stability.
 SATA disks can be connected to the SCSI disks.

 Hard Disk Drives can be in different sizes.
 Especially in ancient times, the disks were very big.
 But today with the help of nano and flash technology disk sizes are very decreased.
 Mainly following Hard Disk Drives Physical sizes are used in IT.